STEVE-Rover/steve_watchdog/README.md

 ## Common bugs
 * High frequency topics oscillate between true and false in Gazebo.
 This is caused by the simulated clock which has a bigger time step than the wall clock.
 To solve this, reduce the publishing frequency of the topic or make the time step smaller.

+## Possible improvements
+* Add option to use message time stamp instead of time of receipt.